kandluis/luisperez.ml/_pages/bio.md

 My work and mission
 ======
 I use qualitative, quantitative, and computational methods to holistically investigate and solve large-scale problems across products used by billions.
 Most of my work focuses on building technical solutions to technical problems.
 I love working to promote positive user content by teaching machines to understand text, image, and video.
-I like making positive social impact, such as reducing carbon emissions from vehicles by developing novel routing algorithms for Google Maps, and improved YouTube’s video recommendations through advanced deep learning techniques.
+I like making positive social impact, such as reducing carbon emissions from vehicles by developing novel routing algorithms for Google Maps, and improving YouTube’s video recommendations through advanced deep learning techniques.

 I live by the following principles:

 - **Focus on Long-Term Individual Growth**: Maximize potential for growth (people skills, technical skills, leadership skills) to build strong/clear foundation to "change the world" (eg, being a lever that makes the difference)
 - **Create Positive External Impact**: My work must make people's lives better, provide a clear positive service and add direct value.
 It is not enough to work on something "big" or "important" - the work has to be a net positive for the world.
 - **Build Great Systems**: I work on teams that are leaders - focused on building great products for users, great systems for us.
 My teams are not "fast followers" or "catching-up" - we are leading because we are creating and building, working on hard problems, and pushing the boundaries of our domain.
 This also applies to non-technical support systems for individuals to grow.
-- **Be Kind**: Be direct, be empathetic, be kind, be supportive.
+- **Be Kind**: Be direct, be empathetic, be supportive.
 How people feel matters, how the team feels matters.
 I work to build a culture of support and collaboration - avoiding individual competition and instead inspiring each other to be better.
 - **Do The Right Thing**: We do what's right, even if it's more costly or difficult.
 We correct and monitor progress, but our guiding principle is to do the right thing.